National Film Award for Best Narration / Voice Over

 The National Film Award for Narration / Voice Over is one of the National Film Awards given by the National Film Development Corporation of India for the non-feature films.
 It was instituted in 2003 and awarded at 51st National Film Awards.

 Films made in any Indian language shot on 16 mm, 35 mm or in a wider gauge or digital format and released on either film format or video/digital but certified by the Central Board of Film Certification as a documentary/newsreel/fiction are eligible for non-feature film section.

 Awards

-All the awardees are awarded with 'Silver Lotus Award (Rajat Kamal)' and cash prize of ₹10 thousand.
+All the awardees are awarded with 'Silver Lotus Award (Rajat Kamal)' and cash prize of ₹2 lakh.
 Following are the winners over the years: